seller disclosure home buying: What Texas Buyers Should Know

 Mechanical Systems

-Check the condition of HVAC, plumbing, electrical wiring, and appliances.
-Older or poorly maintained systems may require costly repairs or replacements.
+Check the condition of the HVAC system, plumbing, electrical wiring, water heater, and included appliances.
+Older or poorly maintained systems may need repairs soon after closing.

 Pest Infestations